esccode/esccode.github.io/_posts/2023-01-26-Interviews.md

 ## Describe your most challenging project?

+Tips:

+- Have a clear story with a specific challenge.
+- Describe the negative impact if you hadn't resolve the issue.
+- Discuss action steps you took and talk about the positive impact.

+I was tasked with implementing a uniform data platform for a large, multinational company with tens of thousands of employees.
+It had to be done in such a way that it could be used by teams spread out all over the world.
+There were several challenges associated with implementing a platform of this size and importance.
+We had to make sure the platform would be well-adopted, add value, and be approved by the executive team.
+Besides the technical complexities of building such a platform, this project was also challenging because we had to influence global teams.
+To accomplish this, I created a high-level strategy.
+Then, I asked Senior VPs to nominate reports to form one global team that could represent the entire organisation.
+Ultimately, we succeeded in building a platform that was adopted globally, thanks to a strategic plan executed by a collaborative task force that incorporated both global needs and local aspirations.
+Why this answer worked well: Leading a project scale demonstrates the ability to provide high-level strategy while being capable of localizing the executions.
+The candidate detailed the complications of the project and athe action steps taken.

 ## Tell me about something you’ve accomplished that you are proud of.

 ## Can you explain your employment gap?